prorev/prorev.github.io/_posts/2020-11-24-python_subprocess.md

 print(r)
 ```

-<sub>Works only for the output, check the next method that works for bout output and error.</sub>
+<sub>Works only for the output, check the next method that works for both output and error.</sub>

 ## Using `getoutput()`